Skip to main content

 Dupuytren's contracture

 Dupuytren's contracture is when 1 or more fingers bend in towards your palm.
-There's no cure, but your fingers can be straightened if it's severe.
+There's no cure, but your fingers can be straightened with surgery if it's severe.

 Check if you have Dupuytren's contracture

 Dupuytren's contracture mainly affects the ring and little fingers.
-You can have it in both hands at the same time.
+It's common to have it in both hands at the same time.

-White hand held out flat, with middle finger sticking upwards slightly and a raised ridge along the palm below it.
+A hand held out flat with the palm facing upwards.
+The middle finger is sticking upwards slightly and there's a raised ridge along the palm below it.

 It starts with lumps, dimples or ridges on your palm.

-White right hand held out flat with ring finger bent in towards the palm.
+A hand held out flat with the palm facing upwards.
+The ring finger is bent in towards the palm.

-Eventually, your finger may get stuck in a bent position.
+Eventually, 1 or more of your fingers may get stuck in a bent position.

 If you're not sure it's Dupuytren's contracture